Waitrose

-Waitrose & Partners (formally Waitrose Limited) is a brand of British supermarkets, founded in 1904 as Waite, Rose & Taylor, later shortened to Waitrose.
-It was acquired in 1937 by employee-owned retailer John Lewis Partnership, which still sells groceries under the brand.
-Its head offices are located in Bracknell and Victoria, England.
+Waitrose Limited, trading as Waitrose & Partners, is a British supermarket chain, founded in 1904 as Waite, Rose & Taylor, later shortened to Waitrose.
+In 1937, it was acquired by the John Lewis Partnership, the UK's largest employee-owned business, which continues to operate the brand.
+The company's head offices are in Bracknell, Berkshire.

-Waitrose & Partners has 332 shops across Great Britain and the Channel Islands, including 65 "little Waitrose" convenience shops, and a 5.1% share of the grocery market, making the company the twelfth-largest retailer of groceries in the UK.
+As of April 2023, Waitrose & Partners operates 329 shops across Great Britain and the Channel Islands, including 65 "little Waitrose" convenience shops.
 They also export products to 52 countries and have locations in the Middle East.

-The chain has been described by The Daily Telegraph and The Guardian as having an "upmarket" reputation, although former managing director Mark Price suggested prices are competitive to Tesco, a mid-market chain.
-The company also had a royal warrant to supply groceries, wine, and spirits to Queen Elizabeth II and, as of 1 January 2011, to King Charles III.
+Known for its "upmarket" reputation, as described by The Daily Telegraph and The Guardian, Waitrose has been positioned as a premium supermarket.
+However, former managing director Mark Price has said that its prices are competitive with those of Tesco, a mid-market chain.
+The company holds a royal warrant to supply groceries, wine, and spirits to King Charles III.

 History

 Founded in 1904 by Wallace Waite, Arthur Rose and David Taylor, Waitrose & Partners began as a small grocery, Waite, Rose & Taylor, in Acton, West London.
 In 1908, two years after David Taylor had left the business, the name "Waitrose", from the remaining founders' names, was adopted.
 In 1937, the company, consisting of ten shops and 160 employees, was taken over by the John Lewis Partnership.
 In 1944, the partnership purchased the South Essex grocery business Schofield and Martin, which had 12 shops in its chain.

 In 1955, the chain opened its first Waitrose supermarket in Streatham, London, and continued to expand throughout London and the South East of England during the 1960s.
-In the 1970s, Waitrose opened branches in Hampshire, Bedfordshire, Essex, and Cambridgeshire.
-On 16 June 2016 the shop's most southerly branch opened in Truro, Cornwall.
+In the 1970s, Waitrose opened branches in Hampshire, Bedfordshire, Essex and Cambridgeshire.
+In 2013, the chain's most northerly branch opened in Stirling, Scotland, and on 16 June 2016 the most southerly branch opened in Truro, Cornwall.

 In the early 21st century, Waitrose continued its expansion, which included purchasing shops from Somerfield, Morrisons and Woolworths.

 In 2009 the firm signed a deal with Alliance Boots which allowed Boots to operate branded pharmacies in Waitrose shops and Boots shops to sell Waitrose food products.
 The partnership between the companies ended in 2012 having been deemed unsuccessful, which led to Boots replacing Waitrose products with items from Irish retailer Musgrave's SuperValu chain.

 Profitability issues at the end of the decade resulted in John Lewis announcing the closure of five Waitrose shops in 2018 and the sale of a further five Waitrose shops to other retailers in 2019.

 Brand and marketing

-Waitrose sponsored Reading F.C. from 2008 to 2015, and the England cricket team for three years from 2013 to 2016.
+Waitrose sponsored Reading Football Club from 2008 to 2015, and the England cricket team for three years from 2013 to 2016.

 In March 2010, Waitrose released a series of adverts, in print, online, and on national television, featuring celebrity chefs Delia Smith and Heston Blumenthal.